Wimmics/olivaw/docs/tests.md

 # Tests documentation

 Many tests are made using this framework.
 This document is meant to describe:

 * the output formats available for the report
 * the tests that are run and for each of them
     * its description
     * the possible errors that this test can encounter

+These tests are powered by Corese, check their [website](https://project.inria.fr/corese/) and [repository](https://github.com/Wimmics/corese)

 # Table of contents